Jmc18134/perlin-app/README.md

 # perlin-app
 A web app which generates images using Perlin noise.
-Build with React, Rust + WebAssembly, and TypeScript.
+Built with React, Rust + WebAssembly, and TypeScript.